B4mbus/nvim-headband/README.md

 ### Don't become attached to your current configuration, **I PLAN TO AND WILL MAKE BREAKING CHANGES BEFORE THE 1.0.0 RELEASE**.

+**Also keep in mind that the readme you are seeing is entirely outdated and will be completely remade after I finish everything I want to finish, only [#Todo](#-Todo) is constantly updated**

 ## 🖼 Showcase

 **TODO**